yusuf-musleh/state-of-mind/README.md

 # State of Mind
-State-Of-Mind is a Collaborative Brain-Storming Web Application with suggestions developed in a 24hr Hackathon.\
+State-Of-Mind is a Collaborative Brain-Storming Web Application with suggestions developed in a 24hr Hackathon.<br />
-The idea of the project is to have a **main screen**, which will be displayed to everyone through a large monitor/projector, and would display the mind map.\
+The idea of the project is to have a **main screen**, which will be displayed to everyone through a large monitor/projector, and would display the mind map.<br />
-**Collaborators** will then seemlessly connect to the app using their preferred devices and begin brainstorming.\
+**Collaborators** will then seemlessly connect to the app using their preferred devices and begin brainstorming.<br />
 In the middle of topic if collaborators are out of ideas they can then ask for **suggestions** from the app.

 ## Installation and Usage